IS CONNECTION WORTH IT? Thoughts on the Cost of Loving Things in an Impermanent World

 Sometimes little things make big differences, especially when those little things happen when you’re young.
 The main reason I live on Manitoulin Island, Canada, work with wood, stone and soil, and love my rural life is because of great childhood experiences I had at our lakeside family cottage near Pointe-au-Baril, Ontario, Canada, 3 hours drive from the city home where I grew up.
 I remember the moment when I was 12 years old, as the waning days of summer brought their usual back-to-school anxiety, that I wondered how I could live near water, trees, big skies and generous soil full-time.
 My life ever since has been a quest to find and live that life.
-In the photo below I’m about 7 years old, doing what I did most summers growing up at the cottage.
+In the photo above I’m 7 years old, doing what I did most summers growing up at the cottage.

-But the big choices I made to follow my dreams of rural living beginning in 1985 meant that the cottage — a family heirloom since 1926 — stopped being part of my life.
-That said, it’s still very much part of who I am, and that’s the problem.
-The summers I spent in Pointe-au-Baril as a boy led me to a wonderful relationship with my grandfather, to an appreciation of nature, a love of the smell of white pine trees, and the urge to make a living for myself where pavement is a rare thing.
+The summers I spent in Pointe-au-Baril as a boy led me to a wonderful relationship with my grandfather, to an appreciation of nature, a love of the smell of white pine trees, early experiences learning the joys of manual labour, and the urge to make a living for myself where pavement is a rare thing.
 And in a strange way, the cottage also led me away from itself.
 It’s kind of like a parent that way.
 Good parents work themselves out of a job.
 And in the case of the cottage, there’s someone that came before me, and that someone has an unusual history.

 Our Pointe-au-Baril cottage gave me the temperament to live a rural life on Manitoulin Island — a more practical place than the cottage to raise kids in the countryside and to live year-round and to grow things.
-So I got everything that I needed from cottage life here on the Island and more.
+So I got everything that I needed from cottage life here on Manitoulin and more.
 That’s why the practical side of my brain eventually had to admit that there was no need to drive 5 hours to swim and fish when I could enjoy the same thing 10 minutes walk from my house.
 Logical, yes, but my heart still isn’t completely convinced that my family and I did the right thing in selling.
-In many ways my heart still sits inside a boy casting for sunfish on the shores of Pointe-au-Baril, though it’s been a couple of decades since I’ve seen the place.
-No matter how hard you try to think of properties as investments, objects of prestige, or just plain shelter, doesn’t the emotional side eventually worm its way in?
-Homes and cottages are places where attachments grow and persist, often way beyond what makes sense.
-At least that’s the way with me.

 Cottages Live Forever, But Not So Little Boys

 In the summer of 1988 — the first summer in 18 years that I didn’t visit the cottage — a 50-year drought gripped all of North America.
 Do you remember it?
 Eight weeks without a drop of rain where we live.
 It even killed a few full-grown trees at the cottage, including a gnarled and quite rare apple tree that grew wild out of a rock crack just a few feet from the water’s edge, along the almost-soil-free shoreline of the Canadian Shield.
 It was a brave tree, and tough.
 It had probably sprouted from an apple core that washed ashore decades earlier, and it was the only apple tree I’ve ever seen growing wild in cottage country.
-I’d enjoyed fruit from that tree for years, and even though it would have been easy to keep it alive with buckets of lake water, I was somewhere else at the time, building a new dream.
+I’d enjoyed fruit from that tree for years, and even though it would have been easy to keep it alive with buckets of lake water just a few feet away, I was somewhere else at the time, building a new dream.
 I didn’t even know the tree needed me.
-When I heard that the apple tree had died, I felt like Jacky Paper in Puff’s sad dragon song.
-Worse, actually.
-Cottages live forever, but not so little boys.
-This was the moment that I first realized how I was growing away from what had been my very favourite place in the world (and still is, in my mind’s eye).
-You’d think I could have seen it coming, but I didn’t.
-We’re often not as smart as we think we are.

 Sometimes it takes a while to come to terms with change.
 My family and I spent 8 years deciding to sell the cottage, weighing the practical fact that it was hardly used against the good memories that still lived there.
 And when the decision to sell was made final in 1996, I came to understand something that made the task easier.